orsonteodoro/oiledmachine-overlay/README.md

 around 1.35 times the base performance without mitigation which is similar to -O1 at -40% best case performance penalty relative to -O3 or -Ofast.

-We are considering changing this policy from absolute to relative so that in secure-critical packages without performance element can be properly secured.
+Packages are relativly adjusted for CFLAGS_HARDENED_TOLERANCE so that in packages can be properly secured mitigating repeating past mistakes.
-The default value for CFLAGS_HARDENED_TOLERANCE may be overwritten per ebuild.
-ASAN/HWASAN may be required in the future in this overlay.
-ASAN/HWASAN may be used for lightweight security-critical, GWP-ASAN for more heavier packages or performance-critical packages.
+ASAN/HWASAN/GWP-ASAN will be required.
+Packages with historical CVE rapport of heap overflows or use-after-free will be ASANed.
+Packages with historical CVE rapport for integer overflows or bounds issues will get UBSAN treatment.
+The -fstack-protector does not mitigate heap overflow.

 Users can override the tolerance level by changing CFLAGS_HARDENED_TOLERANCE_USER.
 Details about what runtime mitigations will be activated can be found at [cflags-hardened.eclass](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/cflags-hardened.eclass#L123).

+CFLAGS_HARDENED_TOLERANCE_USER and RUSTFLAGS_HARDENED_TOLERANCE_USER mean the
+same.

+When does a package meet performance critical?
+If it is not marked cflags-critical or rustflags-critical.

 The hardening benefits will include some execution-integrity mitigations, some information disclosure mitigations, some denial of service